Wurundjeri

 The Wurundjeri people are an Aboriginal people of the Woiwurrung language group, in the Kulin nation.
-They are the traditional owners of the Yarra River Valley, covering much of the present location of Melbourne.
+Together with the Boonwurrung people they are the traditional owners of the Yarra River Valley, covering much of the present location of Melbourne, or, in their language, Naarm.
+(Note: Narn was a hill just north of Melbourne considered highly dangerous, and to be avoided.
+It was believed to be the place where a creature with a human form, Wiwonderrer, but hard as stone preyed on intruders.)
 They continue to live in this area and throughout Australia.
 They were called the Yarra tribe by early European colonists.

-The Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation was established in 1985 by Wurundjeri people.
+The Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation was established in 1985 by people of Wurundjeri descent.